keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 ## Install your operating system(s)

 We are, essentially, building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.
 For my purposes I'm going to set this rig up to dual-boot between Windows 10 Pro (which will mainly be used for flashing) and Ubuntu 16.04.1 for general mining use.
-I don't plan on doing this across the board, but a dual-boot rig could be quite useful.
+I don't plan on doing this for every machine I come across, but a dual-boot rig could be useful.